-However I prefer paid themes, as the support is generally better, are generally well built, have good functionality and are fast.
+However I prefer paid themes, as the support is generally better, is generally well built, has good functionality, and is fast.
 Some of the paid themes that I use and prefer are Beaver Builder and Divi, but there are plenty of good options out there.

 There are also paid plugins that add even more specialised functionality to a website.

 Choosing the right plugin can also be a challenge, but following the same rules above as when choosing a theme is a good starting point.